 React Native is a popular framework for building mobile applications using JavaScript.
 Selecting the appropriate font family is an important aspect of designing a mobile app.

-The right font can greatly enhance the user experience and make your app more visually appealing.
+The right Font can enhance the user experience and make your app more visually appealing.
 With React Native, you can access a wide range of font families in your project.
 A cohesive look is essential to your app’s success.
-Everything from colour schemes to typography can make or break the user experience.
+Everything from color schemes to typography can make or break the user experience.

-We’ll be diving into React Native font family, explaining everything you need to know about it.
+We’ll dive into the React Native font family, explaining everything you need to know.
 We’ll start by discussing font file formats and why they are important for React Native development.
-Next, we’ll explain font families and their benefits for creating a consistent look across your app.
-We’ll also guide you on choosing the font family for your app and adding fonts to both IOS and Android devices.
+And, we’ll also guide you on choosing the font family for your app and adding fonts to both IOS and Android devices.

 Understanding Font File Formats